defunkt/jquery-pjax/README.md

 $(document).pjax('a', '#pjax-container');
 ```

-This will enable pjax on all links (probably not what you'll actually want) and designate the container as `#pjax-container'.
+This will enable pjax on all links (probably not what you'll actually want) and designate the container as `#pjax-container`.

 If you are migrating an existing site, you probably can't just enable pjax everywhere just yet.
 So try annotating links that do work with pjax with `data-pjax`.
 Then use `'a[data-pjax]'` as your selector.